nutritionix/library-python/README.md

 can contain all the perameters the API accepts in the `POST /v2/search` endpoint
 """
 nutritionix.search({
-  q:'salad',
+    'q':'salad',
     # use these for paging
-  limit: 10,
+    'limit': 10,
-  offset: 0,
+    'offset': 0,
     # controls the basic nutrient returned in search
-  search_nutrient: 'calories'
+    'search_nutrient: 'calories'
 })
 ```
 ###### or